 Long-Lived Secrets Create Persistent Risks

-Static credentials that never expire pose significant security risks.
+Static credentials that never expire give attackers a persistent foothold.
 If a long-lived secret is compromised, attackers can maintain access to your systems indefinitely.
-A recent HashiCorp State of Cloud Strategy Survey found that organizations increasingly recognize the need to upgrade their secrets management strategies due to mounting risks from compromised credentials.
+Industry surveys consistently show that organizations recognize the need to upgrade their secrets management strategies due to mounting risks from compromised credentials, yet many still rely on manual rotation or long-lived tokens that outlive the workloads they were created for.

 Compliance and Audit Challenges